Gunbalanya, Northern Territory: Bark painting

 In the 1960s the mission at Oenpelli encouraged traditional rock painting artists to paint on bark.
 These painted barks were sold to anthropologists and travellers.
 This soon became a cottage industry, and several important Aboriginal artists, including Lofty Bardayal, Mick Kubarrku and Dick Murramurra transferred their rock art skills to bark.
 These bark paintings are now held in art galleries in Australia and across the world.
 Exhibitions of bark paintings include "Old Masters" at the National Museum of Australia and "Crossing Country" at the Art Gallery of New South Wales.

 In film

 Parts of the 2020 film High Ground was filmed in the area, and the story reflects some of the history of the region, including a fictionalised version of the Gan Gan massacre.

 In the Anime film Mobile Suit Gundam Hathaway, the town features as a rally point of an assembling group of "rebel" supporters, of the Group "Mafty", with over 30,000 supporters of the group having amassed at the time of the events in the film.

-The in world name of the town is spelled as "Oenbelli" due to a computing error during the town's registration in the space emigration era.